rawatpranjal/tweet-classification/README.md

 3. Part of Speech/Named entities matters.
 Disaster related tweets have a lot of nouns, geopolitical entities/organisations.
 They carry dates and locations, facts and figures.
 Specifics.
 While nonDisaster related tweets have a lot of pronouns 'I'/'You'/'Me' and stop words.
 4. While Sentiment-> 'objectivity' or 'subjectivity' score or positivity/negativity for the tweet from textblob should absolutely matter, it was not useful.
 5. Usernames & Links: <TBD>
 6. Sequential ordering of words matters.
 Very sparce words in 'text simple' plus lstm can give as good a score as the bag-of-words approach.
+Attention (although not dealt with here), should matter.

+ 'this festival! its on fire!'
+ 'this forest! its on fire!'

 Some findings: